Sarah Chung

 Certifications

-- The Treatment of Trauma & The Internal Family Systems Model – Dr. Richard Schwartz
+- The Treatment of Trauma & The Internal Family Systems Model – Dr. Richard Schwartz, 2024

 About Sarah Chung

 Now at Red Willow, I approach therapy with a deep regard for the wisdom and wholeness of each individual.
-Together in a gentle and respectful space, I work with my clients to process painful emotions and memories, unpack narratives and survival strategies that keep them stuck, reconnect with their younger self, befriend their inner critics, resist oppressive societal norms, and cultivate self-acceptance and self-compassion.
+I work with my clients to unpack narratives and survival strategies that keep them stuck, befriend their traumatized parts, process painful emotions and memories, and uncover their inherent goodness.
 Ultimately, I aim to get my clients back in touch with who they were always meant to be, before they were made to disconnect from themselves in the name of survival.